rak-n-rok/Krake/docs/dev/architecture.rst

 Control Plane
 =============

-The control plane is responsible to bring the declarative API to live: it is responsible for synchronizing the declared desired state of a API resource with the managed real world object (see also :ref:`dev/concepts:Control Plane` on the concepts chapter).
+The control plane is responsible for bringing the declarative API to life: it synchronize the declared desired state of a API resource with the managed real world object (see also :ref:`dev/concepts:Control Plane` on the concepts chapter).

 The control plane consists of a set of *controllers*.
 Normally, one controller is responsible for one kind of resource, e.g. the Kubernetes Application controller manages Kubernetes Application resources.
-Only API resources with changing state are managed by a controller.
+Only API resources with a changing state are managed by a controller.

 System-level tasks are also handled by controllers:

 Garbage Collector
     Resources can depend on other resources.
-If a API resources is deleted, dependents of the resource are also deleted automatically.
+If an API resource is deleted, dependents of the resource are also deleted automatically.
 This is called *cascading deletion*.
 The garbage collector is the controller responsible for executing the cascading deletion (see